-After exploring Crosswinds Swiss Luxury Resort, it was in time for lunch and my sister suggested a nice place to eat around Tagaytay.
+After exploring Crosswinds Swiss Luxury Resort in Tagaytay, it was in time for lunch and my sister suggested a nice place to eat nearby.
 Dreamland Arts & Crafts Café actually sounds familiar to me ever since it rose to fame in social media with all those dream catcher photos.
-I’m just not so interested about dream catchers* so it never really existed in my bucket-list.
+I’m just not so interested about dream catchers so it never really existed in my bucket-list.

 It was just last week when I discovered that it’s not really all about dream catchers.
 They serve food and drinks as well while also offering artsy and useful products for sale.
 What’s more, they also offer board games for everyone to enjoy!